rr-/szurubooru/API.md

     - any name, implication or suggestion has invalid name
     - category is invalid
     - no name was specified
+    - implications or suggestions contain any item from names (e.g. there's a shallow cyclic dependency)
     - privileges are too low

 - **Description**